Eliminate extra copies in AMPI reduce/gather(v) receive paths

 2. I found another extra copy in AMPI reductions, this one on the sender side: we have to copy the contributed data into a CkReductionMsg prefixed with an AmpiOpHeader struct, which contains the MPI_Op user function to perform the reduction.
 For predefined types like MPI_INT, MPI_LONG, MPI_FLOAT, and MPI_DOUBLE and basic operations like MPI_SUM, MPI_PROD, MPI_MAX, and MPI_MIN at least.
 For now we can avoid the copy of AmpiOpHeader and benefit from most builtin reducers being streamable, and we could completely eliminate this copy if/when Charm++ gets RDMA versions of contribute().
 We could also potentially expand the set of built-in reduction types in Charm for types supported in MPI but not in Charm.
 See issue #1107.

-#6 Updated by Sam White over 2 years ago
+#6 Updated by Sam White almost 3 years ago

 This patch is now held up because it breaks BigSim, with aborts for recv'ing unexpected reductions in ampi::rednResult.
 Here is the output of a 4d stencil program that does an MPI_Reduce at the end of each iteration, run on 1 PE to trace 16 VPs: